 Effect of Qualifying Termination or Retirement on Vesting.
-Upon a termination of a NEO's employment with the Company without cause or by the executive for good reason (as defined in the 2017 Plan), a pro rata portion of the options that would have vested on the next vesting date following the termination date would become immediately vested and exercisable.
+Upon a termination of a NEO's employment with the Company without cause or by the executive for good reason (as defined in the 2017 Plan), or upon a NEO's retirement (as defined in the option agreement), a pro rata portion of the options that would have vested on the next vesting date following the termination date would become immediately vested and exercisable.
 Vested and exercisable options will remain exercisable until the earlier of 90 days from the termination date or the expiration of the option period, as defined in the grant agreement.